 And talking of Glenn Close, while her faultless portrayal of Cruella de Vil in that film cannot be surpassed, both Emmas certainly do their best to be the baddest.
 Emma Stone embraces the rebellious but vulnerable nature of young Estella as well as the ambitious with a slightly mean streak of an older Estella.
 Then her Cruella truly and proudly drinks in the angry, vengeful, power hungry, bossy, and attention-loving attitude she develops over time as her character learns the truth behind her existence as well as understands where her psychotic tendencies come from.

 The only slight criticism I would offer is the insertion of CGI canines in place of real dogs in many of the scenes.
-Of course, in the context of the dogs doing some rather cartoony actions this seems necessary, but in comparison to the wonder of the live trained dogs used in the film’s predecessor, it almost felt like a cop-out and a waste of some of the massive $200 million budget (the same amount spent on the Mulan remake).
+Of course, in the context of the dogs doing some rather cartoony actions this seems necessary, but in comparison to the wonder of the live trained dogs used in the film’s predecessor, it almost felt like a cop-out and a waste of some of the reported $100 million budget (some reports suggested it was as high as $200 million – the same amount reportedly spent on the Mulan remake).
 And the CGI itself was hit and miss.
 There were times it was genuinely hard to tell if they had used real dogs but sometimes it was clear they hadn’t and it seemed like technology hadn’t advanced since the 2002 live-action Scooby-Doo film.

-Further to the dogs – small spoiler alert here – the murderous mindset of Cruella is absent in this film.
+Further to the dogs, the murderous mindset of Cruella is absent in this film.
 Not only does she not explicitly aim to kill her arch nemesis the Baroness, but what made the original Cruella, well, Cruella and one of the best Disney villains of all time – her obsessive desire to wear dead animal skins and fur and give zero fucks about the poor creatures she ordered to have killed – is glossed over and never addressed, only hinted at.
 Even some of her outfits raised questions of whether she was meant to be wearing anything made from an animal.

 However, overall Cruella is a sharper and more stylised film that fans who grew up watching the original animated and live action films will surely love – in spite of the misgivings in giving Miss de Vil a heart.
 Sure, it was highly predictable that the cruel Cruella we all know and love would come from a place of heartbreak, hatred and the need for revenge, but it was a slick, dark, sometimes edgy (for Disney) production that at times didn’t even feel like a Disney film.